that-data-scientist/clean_code_demo/README.md

 ---------

 This is a example change to show the utility of git.
+This is a change on a branch to demo PR flow.
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>